Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Hemp seeds (topping)

--Add the onion, garlic, asparagus (expect for the tips), cauliflower, vegetable broth, thyme, lemon peel, bay leaf, onion powder, salt, cardamom, ginger, white wine, coconut milk, white pepper and mix well.
+Add the onion, garlic, asparagus (except for the tips), cauliflower, vegetable broth, thyme, lemon peel, bay leaf, onion powder, salt, cardamom, ginger, white wine, coconut milk, white pepper, and mix well.

--Put the lid on and make sure the steam release handle is set to sealing, or closed; change to the manual setting on high and set the time for 2 minutes.
+Put the lid on, make sure the steam release handle is set to sealing (or closed), then switch to the manual setting on high and set the timer for 2 minutes.

--Carefully move the pressure valve to steam release handle and release the pressure manually.
+Carefully move the pressure valve to the steam release position and manually release the pressure.
 Set the foil packet aside for serving.
 Discard the bay leaf and lemon peel.

--Serve topped with the asparagus tips and sprinkles of shaved almonds and hemp seeds.
+Serve topped with asparagus tips and sprinkled with shaved almonds and hemp seeds.

 Source: Adapted from the book The Ultimate Vegan Cookbook for your Instant Pot